Creamy Bisque of Roasted Red Garnet Yams

 - 1/2 teaspoon ground coriander seeds Add to list

-- 1/2 teaspoon sea salt, as desired Add to list
+- 1/2 teaspoon salt, or to taste Add to list

-- Freshly ground white pepper to taste Add to list
+- White pepper, to taste Add to list

-Meanwhile, sauté onion in oil in a large pot over medium heat, stirring occasionally.
-Deglaze pan with sherry and simmer for 2 minutes.
-Reduce heat to medium low.
-Add the puréed bisque ingredients and slowly reheat for 10 minutes or so.
-(May be made ahead, refrigerated and reheated before serving).
+Sauté onions in oil in a large pot over medium heat, stirring occasionally, until soft and golden.
+Deglaze pan with sherry, reduce heat to medium-low and simmer for 2 minutes.
+Add puréed yam mixture and slowly reheat for 10 to 15 minutes, until warmed through.

 Recipe by, former PCC Nutrition Education Manager